gettes/TimeMachineMonitor/README.md

 You will need to give permission for this unsigned app to run on your Mac.
 While I do nothing malicious - you accept all responsibilties for running this application.

+The Status app adds a status menu to the menu bar - click on it - it's obvious.
+You should add this to login items.

 The logviewer app simply displays the output using the log command below.

 to see TimeMachine and this monitor logging